 City commission jobs paid well.
 So elections sometimes attracted candidates who were untrained to supervise and manage people.
 Problems naturally occurred when an unqualified manager won.
 We saw inexperienced people take over the day-to-day management of dozens or even hundreds of city employees.
 That didn’t work very well.
 Voters should fill leadership positions and legislative seats, not management or technical positions.

 At any rate, the Sioux Falls city commissioners frequently bickered, and city government was unable to speak with one voice.
 City Hall could not provide much needed community leadership.
 The public was frustrated, and I was too.
 Eventually, I decided to do something about it.

 Change Came from Outside City Government

 In the early 1990s, I gathered a group of community leaders to explore better ways to run our city.
 At the time, I was involved in the leadership of the Sioux Falls Chamber of Commerce, so I had the opportunity to get the attention of the right people.
 We recruited a diverse group for our steering committee with representatives from business, labor, retirees, education and other interested groups.
-Early on, Dale Froehlich and I led the effort to design a better system.
-Later, Pauline Poletes and Bill Peterson led the public information effort.
+Initially, Dale Froehlich and I led the effort to design a better system and draft a charter.
+Later, Pauline Poletes and Bill Peterson led the political campaign and public information effort.

 After reviewing all the options, the group decided to propose a strong mayor form of government.
 Our goal was to provide a chief executive position responsible for running the business of the city.
 We wanted a leader who could speak with confidence on behalf of the city.